tiyn/dotfiles/README.md

-# dotfiles
+# Dotfiles

 ![vim-example](vim-example.png)

 My arch compatible user dotfiles.
 They were originally based on the dotfiles of [lukesmithxyz](https://github.com/lukesmithxyz/voidrice).
 This being some time, hundreds of commits and my personalized version of [larbs](https://github.com/TiynGER/larbs) ago, they are now quite different.

 ## Required and Recommended Software

 All requirements and recommendations get installed by my version of LARBS.
 To take a look at all the software it installs look at the [progs.csv](https://github.com/TiynGER/larbs/blob/master/progs.csv)  in my LARBS repository.

-## Migration of my dotfiles to other system
+## Migration of my Dotfiles to Other System

 - set alias in .bashrc: `alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'`
 - clone this repository: `git clone --bare https://github.com/Tiyn/dotfiles $HOME/.dotfiles`